khurrumsaleem/1Dslab_multiphysic_analytical_benchmark/README.md

 The a PDF of the paper is included in this repository.

+The subdirectories with numbers correspond to the number of x elements in each simulation.
+The test_tracks directory is for verifying the S2 patch is as expected.

 # In order to run the simulation
 ## create the OpenMC XML files for Cardinal
 `python make_openmc_model.py`